michalprzybyla/hedera-cli/docs/adr/ADR-002-testing-strategy.md

 ## Decision

-We will implement a **three-tier testing strategy**:
+We will implement a **two-tier testing strategy**:

 1. **Unit Tests** – Verify individual components, services, and plugin handlers in isolation.
 2. **Integration Tests** – Test plugin interactions and service integrations without full CLI process execution.
-3. **End-to-End Tests (E2E)** – Validate complete CLI workflows by executing real commands against Hedera testnet.

 ### Key Decisions

 #### Testing Framework

-- **Jest** will be used as the single testing framework for unit, integration, and E2E tests.
+- **Jest** will be used as the single testing framework for unit and integration tests.
 - This ensures consistent tooling, mocks, and assertions across the project.

 #### Test Organization